FuzzySecurity/Fermion/README.md

 If you integrate Fermion into your work-flow and find it useful I encourage you to make pull requests, submit bug reports and ask for features to improve the application.
 I'm not exactly a Node developer so I am sure people will find ways optimize and rework some of the components.

+### Roadmap

+* Implement a more complete device manager interface.

 ### Special thanks

 I just want to give a few special thanks!

 * A huge thanks to [Ole André V. Ravnås](https://twitter.com/oleavr) for all his work on Frida and having a lot of patience answering my pedestrian questions about Frida, NodeJS and Monaco!
 * A shout-out also to [mattahan](https://www.deviantart.com/mattahan).
 I'm using a Buuf icon for the Windows package of Fermion.
 I'm sure we have all used some of his icons on NIX over the years.
-* Thanks to @lez0sec for contributing some time/code to Fermion!
+* Thanks to @lez0sec & @berkayyildi for contributing some time/code to Fermion!